Myth vs. Fact: The Journalism Competition and Preservation Act (JCPA)

 MYTH #2: The JCPA would simply empower bigger media companies to make their own sweetheart deals with tech giants and leave independent publishers behind—thereby exacerbating the Big Tech issue even more.

 • FACT: The JCPA is designed to benefit small and local publishers exclusively.
-It severely penalizes Big Tech platforms if they do not negotiate in good faith.
-By design, the JCPA does not allow large newspapers groups to disproportionately benefit through representation, governance, and allocation of funding.
+It specifically excludes the large national publishers.
+It also severely penalizes Big Tech platforms if they do not negotiate in good faith.
+In addition, the JCPA does not allow large newspapers groups to disproportionately benefit through representation, governance, or allocation of funding.

-MYTH #3: The JCPA is designed to line the pocket of news executives and will not actually invest in journalists or quality reporting.
+MYTH #3: The JCPA will just line the pockets of news executives and will not actually invest in journalists or quality reporting.

-MYTH #4: The JCPA addresses Big Tech by creating a Big Media Cartel.
+MYTH #4: The JCPA would create a Big Media Cartel.

 • FACT: The current access price paid to news publishers is below competitive levels, as a result of Big Tech’s monopoly power.
 The JCPA allows news publishers to countervail Big Tech’s monopoly power, raising prices back towards competitive levels and expanding newspaper output—the exact opposite effect of a cartel.

-MYTH #5: Inadequate copyright protections prevent payment for content distributed by online news aggregators like Facebook and Google.
+MYTH #5: Inadequate copyright protections prevent payment for content distributed by online news aggregators like Meta and Google.
 The JCPA will charge for links.

 • FACT: The JCPA addresses competition, not copyright, issues.
 The U.S. Copyright Office (USCO) found that news content enjoys copyright protection, but the issue in this bill is bargaining power.
 The USCO explicitly identified the JCPA as a “non-copyright measure” for supporting journalism being considered in Congress.
-The USCO also recognized that news publishers can withhold access to content for payment today under the DMCA.
-To further clarify the matter, language was added to the bill making it unequivocally clear that nothing in the JCPA alters copyright law.
+The USCO also recognized that news publishers can withhold access to content for payment today under the Digital Millennium Copyright Act (DMCA).
+The fundamental need for the JCPA is because Big Tech’s monopoly power makes it infeasible for small and local publishers to exercise their copyright to withhold access to their content.
+To further clarify the matter, the bill text makes it unequivocally clear that nothing in the JCPA alters copyright law.

 MYTH #6: The JCPA would establish a link tax in the U.S. that will break the internet.